adevrrc/adev-p2-notes/docs/windows-forms-apps/form.md

 #### MDI Parent and Child Forms

-A Form can be set to be an MDI container.
-MDI stands for "Multiple-Document Interface".
+A Form can be set to be an MDI container.  **MDI** stands for **Multiple-Document Interface**.
 An MDI Form's purpose is to contain other Form instances.

-To set a Form as an MDI container, the Form's `IsMdiContainer` property is set to `true`.
-A Form instance set as an MDI container is shown and closed like any other non-modal Form.
+To set a `Form` as an MDI container, the Form's `IsMdiContainer` property is set to `true`.
+A `Form` instance set as an MDI container is shown and closed like any other non-modal Form.

-To open a Form within the MDI container, also referred to as a child Form, the Form instance must have a reference to a Form instance (parent Form) that is an MDI container.
+To open a `Form` within the MDI container, also referred to as a child Form, the `Form` instance must have a reference to a `Form` instance (parent Form) that is an MDI container.

 ```csharp
 form.MdiParent = parentForm;
 ```

-Not setting the `IsMdiContainer` property to an instance of a Form that is an MDI container will still allow you to show the Form, but it will not be a part of the MDI container.
+Not setting the `IsMdiContainer` property to an instance of a `Form` that is an MDI container will still allow you to show the `Form`, but it will not be a part of the MDI container.
 {: .alert .alert-warning}

 Showing and closing a child Form is done like any non-modal Form: